adrian-enspired/observable/README.md

 one, other, both
 ----------------

-Depending on declared interfaces, unneeded methods will do nothing.
+Depending on which interfaces are declared, unneeded methods will do nothing.
 For example:

 * In a class which `implements SplObserver`, the `update` method will work normally, but `attach`, `detach`, and `notify` will do nothing at all.
 * In a class which `implements SplSubject`, `attach`, `detach`, and `notify` will work, but `update` will do nothing.